Mezuzah: Additional inscriptions

 In this regard it is worthwhile to refer to the often cited passage from Rambam's Mishneh Torah which states:

 It is a common custom to write [God's name,] Shaddai, on the outside of a mezuzah opposite the empty space left between the two passages.
 There is no difficulty in this, since [the addition is made] outside.
 Those, however, who write the names of angels, other sacred names, verses, or forms, on the inside [of a mezuzah] are among those who do not have a portion in the world to come.
 Not only do these fools nullify the mitzvah, but furthermore, they make from a great mitzvah [which reflects] the unity of the name of the Holy One, blessed be He, the love of Him, and the service of Him, a talisman for their own benefit.
 They, in their foolish conception, think that this will help them regarding the vanities of the world.

 Mezuzah cases

-The commandment to affix a mezuzah is widely followed in the Jewish world, even by Jews who are not religiously observant.
-While the important part of the mezuzah is the klaf, or the parchment, and not the case itself, designing and producing mezuzah cases has been elevated to an art form over the ages.
+While the most important part of the mezuzah is the klaf, or the parchment, and not the case, designing and producing mezuzah cases has been elevated to an art form over the ages.
 Mezuzah cases are produced from a wide variety of materials, from silver and precious metals, to wood, stone, ceramics, pewter, and even polymer clay.
 Some dealers of mezuzah cases will provide or offer for sale a copy of the text that has been photocopied onto paper; this is not a kosher (valid) mezuzah, which must be handwritten onto a piece of parchment by a qualified scribe.
+Other Judaica sellers work directly with professional scribes to offer kosher scrolls together with the purchase of an artistic mezuzah case.